meta_pixel

 In charge of an icon: A chat with the Eiffel Tower's director

 This week we scale the Eiffel Tower with its managing director Patrick Branco-Ruivo.
 What are his tips for visiting?
 His favourite view?
 And what would he ask if he had Gustave Eiffel himself on the telephone?
 Join us on this exciting opportunity to explore one of the world's most iconic landmarks with the maestro behind it all.
 And hang around - we'll get some exclusive access to the underground section at the end.
-Find the video version of this chat (in short and long form) on this link soon: https://www.youtube.com/c/TheEarfulTower Music by Pres Maxson. *********** The Earful Tower exists thanks to support from its members.
+Videos: 10-minute video on YouTube here 45-minute video on this link https://www.youtube.com/c/TheEarfulTower Music by Pres Maxson. *********** The Earful Tower exists thanks to support from its members.
 From $10 a month you can unlock almost endless extras including bonus podcast episodes, live video replays, special event invites, and our annually updated PDF guide to Paris.
 Membership takes only a minute to set up on Patreon, or Substack.
 Thank you for keeping this channel independent.
 For more from the Earful Tower, here are some handy links: Website Weekly newsletter Walking Tours

 Transcribed - Published: 21 July 2025